 You can turn your balcony or terrace into an enchanting garden landscape by using the right mix of greens and colors.
 You can use a variety of potted plants and planter boxes on the floor as well as in hanging pots, and utilize the available space to turn your balcony/terrace into a green outdoor oasis.

-You can create your own planters by utilizing the old bottles and boxes that are discarded and are scrap.
-Add bright colors to them and write some interesting quotes or words which will surely bring a smile to face whenever u see them.
+You can create your own planters by utilizing the old bottles and boxes that are discarded and scraped.
+Add bright colors to them and write some interesting quotes or words which will surely bring a smile to your face whenever u see them.
 Nice quotes and their reiteration bring in lots of positivity too.

 Be careful to place the garden plants that need sunshine on the outer periphery.
 Try to use an interesting mix of flowering plants, greens, and succulents to create layers and add interest.

-After all your hard work of doing up your garden, don’t forget to water them regularly and to take care of them well.
+After all your hard work in doing up your garden, don’t forget to water them regularly and to take care of them well.
 A brown, dry garden is something you don’t want.

 Create a Reading Nook